matthaeusheer/docker-demo/task1/task1.md

 - What happens now?
 Why is it faster?
 - Inspect the images present on your local system, how many are there?
 - Check the created stamp and compare it with the respective one on Docker Hub.
 Look around on Docker Hub to get familiar with it.
-- Click on the latest:linux tag on Docker Hub and inspect the Dockerfile which creates this image.
+- Click on the _linux_ tag on Docker Hub (in the Description section of the image) and inspect the Dockerfile which creates this image.
 What is it doing?

 <details>
   <summary>Solution</summary>